-Hospice volunteers and employees are sometimes called angels by clients and family members due to their kindness and calmness at a particularly traumatic time.
+Hospice volunteers and employees are sometimes called angels by patients and family members due to their kindness and calmness at a particularly traumatic time.
 We at Above and Beyond Home Health Care heartily agree with this assessment, but we also extend our admiration to anyone who chooses to work in the health care field.

 These services can range from quality nursing care and medication management to specialized skills like massage therapy to simply offering a good ear for listening, and, if needed, a good shoulder and the occasional box of tissue for crying.

 Special consideration needs to go to people who work in hospice care, however.
-For some clients and their families who may be dealing with the end-of-life process for the first time, everything can be confusing and emotionally difficult.
+For some patients and their families who may be dealing with the end-of-life process for the first time, everything can be confusing and emotionally difficult.
 There are often tough decisions to be made, difficult conversations to have, and hard good-byes to make.

 So the services of compassionate medical professionals, many who have worked in this industry for years, can be welcomed and appreciated.
-Though each client and situation is unique, they’ll at least be able to draw on their past experiences to help people navigate some of the difficult areas of this process.
+Though each patient and situation is unique, they’ll at least be able to draw on their past experiences to help people navigate some of the difficult areas of this process.

-Hospice workers can become a valued resource to explain some of the different terms that clients have questions about.
-This is what hospice is really about: letting clients have a say in how they manage their final time so they can maximize time with loved ones and manage any pain, rather than a ‘one size fits all’ approach that may not be satisfying or compassionate for everyone.
+Hospice workers can become a valued resource to explain some of the different terms that patients have questions about.
+This is what hospice is really about: letting patients have a say in how they manage their final time so they can maximize time with loved ones and manage any pain, rather than a ‘one size fits all’ approach that may not be satisfying or compassionate for everyone.

 This month is a good time to learn more about home health care and hospice programs in the Cedar Rapids area.